 The impact of the recession and cuts in library service on the community was devastating.
 But it was from this challenging time that the Library, County and community leaders found new ways to collaborate to meet the mutual goal of providing Mecklenburg County residents with the resources they needed to be successful.

-In Fall 2010, the Library and County launched a citizen task force, called the Future of the Library Task Force, to study the library`s situation.
+In Fall 2010, the Library Board of Trustees and Board of County Commissioners appointed and launched a citizen task force, called the Future of the Library Task Force, to study the Library`s situation.
 Comprised of experts in business, law, education and finance, along with community leaders, this 17-person task force was charged with providing recommendations to ensure a sustainable future for the Library.
-In 2011, Library Director Charles Brown announced plans to leave the system, and Vick Phillips joined the Library as CEO.
+In 2011, Library Director Charles Brown announced plans to leave the system, and Vick Phillips joined the Library as Interim CEO.
 Following Brown’s departure, David Singleton was appointed Interim Library Director.

-In Spring 2011, the Future of the Library Task Force provided its recommendations, which fell into four broad categories: funding, system, services and structure.
+In Spring 2011, the Future of the Library Task Force provided its recommendations, totaling 39, which fell into four broad categories: funding, system, services and structure.
 Among the outcomes was a solution that showed that with additional funding, the Library could dramatically improve its services to a level that could support the County’s significant needs.
-Library leaders worked diligently to quickly implement the Task Force recommendations, and Mecklenburg County provided additional funding in Fiscal Year 2012 and 2013 to extend hours at the regional libraries and improve resources.
+Library leaders worked diligently to quickly implement the Task Force recommendations, and Mecklenburg County provided additional funding in Fiscal Years 2012, 2013 and 2014 to extend hours at the libraries and improve resources.
 These changes provided a strong footing for the coming years.

 It was during this period of renewed planning and collaboration that the Library won a national award for its new strategic approach to programming (2012 Top Innovator Award, Urban Libraries Council) and international recognition for the collaboration with Mecklenburg County (2011 Axiell symposium in London).